-Hi, I'm Andrew, and I have the immense privillage of being the Post Gold Officer of the society.
+Hi, I'm Anna and I have the immense privilege of being the Post Gold Officer of the society.

-As post gold officer, it is my job to get those people who have completed their gold award involed in the society, and so with that task in mind, I have many ideas:
+As Post Gold Officer, it is my job to get those people who have completed their gold award involved in the society, and so with that task in mind, I have many ideas:

 Become an Expedition Supervisor

 Another way you can help is by training to become an expedition supervisor for the practice and qualifying expeditions held by the society for the award.
 Post golders have been very involved in the expeditions in the past and have had brilliant experiences.